Family Houses

 August 1999

-Sometime shortly after 1815, when Samuel was away in London, Mercy made extensive alterations to Whitehall at a cost of £1,700.
+Sometime shortly after 1815, when Samuel was away in London, his wife Mercy made extensive alterations to Whitehall at a cost of £1,700.
 When Samuel returned he was astonished at the change but horrified by the cost; the bill was never paid and became an encumbrance upon the estate.
 After Mercy's death Samuel decided to let Whitehall to Lord Audley hoping the rent thus accrued would pay for Samuel to go abroad for the season.
 Sadly he was to be disappointed for the trip cost more than the anticipated rent, which in the event was never paid because Lord Audley was declared bankrupt.

 When Samuel died in 1836 Whitehall passed to his eldest son, Edward Henry Townsend [411], who, according to his nephew Samuel Nugent Townsend [432], a well respected journalist and businessman, "buried himself in his books up to his last days at Whitehall".
 Nevertheless, he was an accomplished designer and builder of racing yachts and raced them extensively throughout Britain, winning many trophies.
 He was also the Secretary of the Royal Cork Yacht Club for many years.
 Edward's only son Samuel Richard Townsend [421] inherited Whitehall in 1857 but, other than sketchy details of his service with the North Cork Rifles, nothing is known about him.
 He never married and according to the un-published autobiography of Edward Mansel Townshend [630], who visited Whitehall in 1882, Samuel was a "foolish, dissipated fellow… It was small wonder that (he) died young, leaving no son to carry on the name."
 Edward Mansel went on to describe the house thus - "Whitehall, is a delightfully romantic old house, looking out to Cape Clear from a cove of Roaring Water Bay, amid 'Carbery and its Hundred Isles'.
 The rooms are almost palatial in size, all of them fifteen feet high on the ground floor and the drawing room and dining room each twenty five feet long by about eighteen feet wide."

 When Samuel Richard died in 1879 his sister Anna Mary Townsend [423], who was living at Whitehall at the time, continued to live there until her death in 1891.
 The property then passed to Piers Townsend Hughes, the son of Anna's sister, Charlotte Frances Townsend [422] and her second husband, George William Hughes.
 Piers Townsend Hughes was born in 1868 and he changed his name by Deed Poll some time before 1892 for he is shown on Table X of 'An Officer of the Long Parliament' as "Piers Townsend Hughes Townsend".
 The April 1901 Irish Census shows him as "Townsend Piers.
-Landowner and Farmer" not married, living at Whitehall, with his mother and two domestic staff.
+Landowner and Farmer," not married, living at Whitehall, with his mother and two domestic staff.
 Whitehall consisted of 18 rooms with a stable, a coach house and a further 10 outbuildings; Piers also owned four other houses in the townland.
 The April 1911 Irish Census records much the same but shows additionally that he was a Justice of the Peace, had been married for ten years and had a son aged eight and a daughter aged seven.
 Guy's City and County Cork Almanac and Directory 1913 continues to list him as living at Whitehall though he sold the property sometime later.

-Samuel Nugent Townshend recorded in 1892 that the only surviving male in the Whitehall branch of the family was the five-year son of his brother Edward Becher Townshend [433]; this was Samuel Edward Townshend [441] who trained as a barrister at Sydney University and was Registrar at the University of Perth, Australia when he took a commission in the Army in 1914.
+Samuel Nugent Townshend recorded in 1892 that the only surviving male in the Whitehall branch of the family was the son of his brother Edward Becher Townshend [433]; this was Samuel Edward Townshend [441] who trained as a barrister at Sydney University and was Registrar at the University of Perth, Australia when he took a commission in the Army in 1914.
 He was killed at Gallipoli in May 1915.
-Thus this branch of the family became extinct in the male line though there is evidence (2010) that there might be a male descendant of Edward Townsend [445] — Edward Arthur Townsend [457].
+Thus this branch of the family became extinct in the male line though there is evidence (2010) that there might be a male descendant of Edward Townsend [445] – Edward Arthur Townsend [457].

 The following is an extract from an article about the sale of Whitehall in the Irish News of 8 June 1999:

 "The world-class property, owned for many years by a German family, has its own beaches, a ruined castle, the 16th century Rincolisky Castle, and 100 acres of land as well as two walled gardens.
 The house has six bedrooms, separate staff quarters, a farmyard, a stunning setting with sea views around the headland from Baltimore, a jetty and moorings - but does not have a ballroom.
+Whitehall House has portions dating back to the early 1600s, but most of it is 19th century and is in excellent repair.
+The vendors are the Schmitz family from Cologne who bought it in 1962."

 DERRY